 Yes, depending on what these are.
 Dermal fillers and anti-wrinkle injections are fine, however, treatments such as microneedling or chemical peels may not be recommended.
 We can discuss this with you during your consultation and, if you’re looking to have multiple treatments, can advise when and which to have.

 Yes, it’s possible to dissolve them if you’re unhappy with your results, however part of this process involves a consultation with us to ensure it’s the right choice for you.
 Bear in mind that your lips may take a few days to ‘settle’, so it’s a good idea to wait and see your results before making a decision.

 Can lip fillers go lumpy?

-Usually this only happens with an inexperienced practitioner, or if the patient has some swelling or bruising following treatment.
+This is a rare occasion with lip filler treatment and only happens with an inexperienced practitioner, or if the patient has some swelling or bruising following treatment.
 In most cases, lumps go away on their own, but it’s always worth having them checked in case there’s an underlying problem.